wolfvictorOSI/Edge-Data-Store-Docs/V1/OMF/OMF_Messages_1-0.md

 ## Data messages

-AN OMF data message sends actual data events, like time-series data, to be stored.
-A data message is mapped to generic Sds values in the Sequential Data Store.
+An OMF data message sends actual data events, like time-series data, to be stored.
+A data message is mapped to generic SDS values in the Sequential Data Store.

 ### Write data events to the OMF container